Claude Code Agent Teams: Orchestrating Multiple AI Sessions on One Project

 | Best for | Cross-layer dev, research | Quick focused tasks | Async PR workflows | Custom orchestration |

-Agent teams excel when you need real-time coordination between teammates working on interconnected code.
-Cursor background agents are better suited for fully independent, async work that produces separate PRs.
-Subagents remain the right choice for focused, quick tasks that don’t need lateral communication.
+Agent teams shine when you need live coordination between teammates working on linked code.
+Cursor background agents fit better for fully independent, async work that ships separate PRs.
+Subagents are still the right pick for quick, focused tasks that don’t need side-to-side talk.

-The multi-agent coding space is moving fast.
-Whether you use agent teams or one of the alternatives, the core skill is the same: decomposing work into parallelizable chunks with clear boundaries, and verifying the output rather than writing the code yourself.
+The multi-agent coding space moves fast.
+Whether you pick agent teams or an alternative, the core skill stays the same: break work into parallel chunks with clear boundaries, then check the output rather than write the code yourself.
+The Claude Peers MCP project, one of five community repos worth wiring into your setup , takes a different route.
+It lets separate sessions message each other directly.